tobiasahlin/infinite-jekyll/README.md

 	<li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>

 Remove everything within the `li`.
 Open up `_layouts/post.html` and copy the markup for single posts.
-Paste it within the `li`.
+Paste it within the `li`, and replace every instance of `page.` with `post.`.
 This is how it should look using the default markup:

 	<li>
 		<h2>{{ post.title }}</h2>